hao1300/clouddash-aws/README.md

 ## Project Goals

-- Keep AWS profiles and user data local by default.
+- Keep AWS profiles and user data local.
-- Provide native desktop builds for Windows, Linux, and macOS, plus Android builds where supported.
+- Provide native desktop builds for Windows, Linux, and macOS, plus Android builds where supported. iOS builds are not available until we have more funding.
 - Make the source available so users can inspect, build, and contribute to the app.
-- Avoid hosted team sync or shared profile features that would require CloudDash to store sensitive user data.

 ## Sponsorship